bcavazzin/Salinity-modelling/README.md

 Column V = Altitude in meters (m)

-Columns W to AM = monthly, annual and seasonal precipitations in millimeters (mm)
+Columns W to AM = monthly, annual and seasonal precipitation in millimeters (mm)

 Columns AN to BD = average monthly, annual and seasonal air temperature in oC